Browse Recipes By Products:

 1 teaspoon bread machine yeast

-- Add liquids ingredients and butter to pan.
+- Add liquid ingredients and butter to bread pan.

-- Add all dry ingredients, except yeast to pan.
-Tap pan to settle dry ingredients, then level ingredients, pushing some of the mixture into the corners.
+- Add all dry ingredients, except yeast, to bread pan.
+Tap pan to settle dry ingredients and then level, pushing some of them into the corners.
 Lock pan into bread maker.

-- Program for recommended select setting WHOLE WHEAT (4, 5, 6).
-Program timer if being used.
+- Select desired setting.
+Program timer, if necessary.
 Turn bread maker on.
-When done, turn off, unlock pan and remove with oven mitts.
+When bread is done, turn breadmaker off and, using oven mitts, unlock and remove the bread pan.
 Shake bread out of pan and cool on rack before slicing.